Quality Products

 Beef

-Today the quality of beef produced in Quebec equals or exceeds the quality of cattle raised in the rest of Canada or in the United States.
-It is measured by the degree of marbling of the meat.
-This marbling is a differentiation factor for the product marketed by retailers and the HRI (hotel, restaurant and institutions) sector and makes it possible to supply the different markets with differentiated products.
-Quality is also measured by greater uniformity in carcass weights, genetic history and the age of the animals at slaughter.
-Here again, Quebec’s product compares favourable to what the competition offers.
+The quality of Quebec-produced beef stacks up well with that produced elsewhere in Canada and in the United States.
+Beef quality is measured by the amount of marbling in the meat.
+Marbling is a distinguishing feature of beef sold in the retail and HRI (hotel, restaurant, and institutional) sectors and makes it possible to supply the various markets with differentiated products.
+Other measures of quality include uniformity in beef carcass weights, genetics, and age of animals at slaughter.

 Grading

-The cattle grading program is a key component of the Canadian marketing network structure.
-It establishes common principles for trade, in part through standards reflecting the prevailing market trends.
-Since payments and prices are based on these standards, they have a twofold effect: they encourage production of excellent quality products and favour rational product marketing.
+The livestock grading program is a key part of the framework governing the sale of beef in Canadian networks.
+The program sets out common principles of trade, partly through standards that reflect the major market trends.
+And because payments and prices are based on these standards, they have a twofold effect: they encourage the creation of excellent products while ensuring they are sold using a rational approach.

 Beef

-Beef grading groups the carcasses according to their conformation and lean meat yield (1, 2, 3, 4, 5) and their degree of marbling (A, AA, AAA, Prime).
-It allows a distinction between animals based on age: younger (A and B) and older (D and E).
-It can also serve as a basis for choosing the payment to the producer.
-Grading is meant to assure consumers of an improved product with predictable uniformity and quality for each grade.
-The top beef grades are Canada Prime, AAA, AA, and A. These grades differ in how much marbling they have, with Canada Prime beef having the most.
+Beef grading sorts carcasses according to their conformation, lean meat yield (1, 2, 3, 4, or 5), and degree of marbling (A, AA, AAA, or Prime).
+Secondly, it separates younger animals (A and B) from older ones (D and E).
+Finally, it can serve as a basis for paying producers.
+Grading is designed to give consumers a better product with uniformity and predictable quality within each grade.
+The top beef grades are Canada Prime, AAA, AA, and A. These grades differ in their amount of marbling, with Canada Prime beef having the highest.

-The three A grades account for over 75% of beef produced in Canada.
-Canada Prime is mainly sold in restaurants or exported.
-The Canadian Beef Grading Agency is responsible for the impartial and accurate assessment of veal carcasses.
+Most Canada Prime beef is sold to restaurants or exported.
+The Canadian Beef Grading Agency is responsible for the impartial and accurate assessment of beef carcasses.

 Veal

-The reputation of veal produced in Quebec is already well established.
-To offer consumers a high-quality product that meets rigorous criteria, grain-fed veal has a compulsory on-farm certification program with production standards and specifications : the Quebec Certified Grain-Fed Veal program.
-For producers, adherence to this certification program is about more than just the certificate they receive; it speaks to the origin of their product and to their commitment to a notion of quality that engages them in their relations with the market and with consumers.
+Quebec veal has made a name for itself.
+To provide consumers with a high-quality product that meets rigorous criteria, the grain-fed feal sector has the Quebec Certified Grain-Fed Veal program, a mandatory on-farm certification program featuring production standards and specifications.
+Producers’ adherence to the certification program involves so much more than just the certificate they earn; certification attests to the origin of the product and grain-fed veal producers’ adherence to a notion of quality that engages them in their relations with the market and with consumers.

-Each milk-fed veal calf farm receives a weekly visit from a qualified technician who performs a quality control check on the animals, ensuring that they are healthy, that the proper dietary regime is being followed, and that welfare requirements are being met.
-This attention is over and above the day-to-day care provided by producers.
-Most Quebec milk-fed veal calves are certified under Canada’s Verified Veal quality program.
-This assures our customers that Canadian veal is of the finest quality.
+In the case of milk-fed veal producers, a qualified technician conducts a weekly farm visit to perform a quality control check on the animals, ensuring that they are healthy and that each animal’s dietary and welfare requirements are being followed.
+This attention is on top of the day-to-day care producers provide.
+Most Quebec milk-fed veal calves are certified under Canada’s Verified Veal Program, which gives customers the assurance that veal produced in Canada is of the utmost quality.

 Grading